 Officially, the Netherlands is bilingual, with Frisian and Dutch as its official languages.
 More than 60 percent of the population has no religion.
 The remaining are mostly Christian, but the Dutch are liberal in their thinking; they were the first to legalize same-sex marriage.
 The dominant sport in the country is football, followed by hockey and volleyball.

 The Dutch love their bicycles so much that cyclists have the right of way over pedestrians, even in Amsterdam.
-Actually, there is no better way to enjoy and explore the country than by cycling.
+And there is no better way to enjoy and explore the country than by cycling.

 Dutch cuisine is not well known and is simple and straightforward.
 Breakfast is usually bread with cheese, while dinner consists of meat and potatoes.
 The cuisine is varied as it is shaped by the various locations of the regions.
 The location of the fertile north along the sea river give rise to the farming and fishing being the dominant occupation of the area.
 Wine is usually absent with meals, though beer, jenever, and brandewijn are popular there.
 The famous Heineken brand is a second rate there.

 Shop for traditional souvenirs at the Albert Cuypmarkt street market, the largest street market in Netherlands with over 300 stalls.
 The Vondelpark, which is the largest and most popular park in Netherlands with over 10 million visitors each year, is surely one of Amsterdam’s most visited attractions.
 It is great for relaxing, having a picnic or simply enjoying the sun.